Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Verification of -enforceability

-Recall that for state $(x_v,x_{D})$ in the $E$-verifier, the first component represents a pair of possible actual states that the system can be in at current time, whereas the second one represents a pair of possible fake states perceived by the eavesdropper after defensive actions.
-Since the $E$-verifier is nondeterministic, multiple state of the form $(x_v,x_D)$ might be allowable at current time following a sequence of observations.
-Thereby, the set of states $X_{C_{x_v}}$ for state $x_v$ can be regarded as a set that contains all possible fake states (perhaps not all of them simultaneously reachable following a particular sequence of observations) if the verifier is at state $x_v$.
-Therefore, for the defensive function to be able to react to system activity, we need that for each $t\in E_o(x_v)$, we can find among all states in $X_{C_{x_v}}$ at least one defensive action $t/o$ that is feasible.
-If we cannot find any defensive action, the correlative state set $X_{C_{x_v}}$ is problematic since it means that at state $x_v$ in the verifier (which is certainly reachable under some sequence of observations) we will have no way of maintaining secrecy following observable events generated by the system.
+For the defensive function to react to system activity, we need that for each (reachable) system state $x_o\in X_o$ and for each $t\in E_o$ that is feasible at $x_o$ ($f_o(x_o,t)\neq\emptyset$), we can find among all states in $X_{E_{x_o}}$ at least one defensive action $t/o$ that is allowed.
+If we cannot, the co-relative state set $X_{E_{x_o}}$ is illegal.
+In other words, at state $x_o$ in $G_o$ (assumed reachable without loss of generality), we will have no way of maintaining secrecy following observable event $t$ that can be generated by the~system.